By

 Along with physical medical conditions, mental conditions can also contribute to the risk of seniors’ falling.
 Some of these include:

-These conditions can affect your ability to focus, make good decisions, use your senses, and navigate the world with accuracy.
+These conditions can affect your ability to focus, make good decisions, use your senses, and move about with accuracy.
 Use fall prevention techniques to decrease your risk of falling, which may include taking medication, making home modifications for the elderly, and using brain training exercises.

 12. Side-Effects of Medication

-As you age, the conditions you develop may require you to take medication.
-Some medications can have side effects that impact your ability to think clearly and navigate the world.
+Some medications can have side effects that increase the risk of falling.
 It is important to be aware of how your medications may be affecting you.
-If you notice side effects, talk to your doctor about alternatives or use fall prevention strategies in your daily life.
+If you notice side effects such as dizziness, brain fog, extreme fatigue, etc., talk to your doctor about alternatives or use fall prevention strategies in your daily life.
 Some medications that may have side effects that increase fall risk include: (8)

 If you are using any of these medications, a wireless medical alert system for seniors can provide you with a sense of security.
-You can have peace-of-mind knowing that if you fall from the side effects of your medication, you can contact someone for help by simply pressing a button.
+You can have peace-of-mind knowing that if anything happens, you can access fast help by simply pressing a button.
 When you press the button, you will hear a certified emergency response agent talk to you through your device.
 They will assess your situation through questions and work to get you the help you need.

-As they get older, seniors may lose interest in participating in physical activities such as running, walking, and sports.
+Some seniors may lose interest in physical activities such as running, walking, and sports.
 This could be because they don’t get the same enjoyment out of it as they once did, or because they become tired more quickly.

 14. Lack of Proper Nutrients

-If you want your body to stay strong to reduce the risk of falling, it is important to intake the right nutrients.
+It is important to get the right nutrients.
 Some foods that are great for getting the nutrients you need include: (9)

 15. Effects of Smoking and Alcohol

 If you are a smoker or have smoked for a significant amount of time, you may start to see some more consequences as you get older.
-For instance, it can impact your blood flow and cause cognitive deficits.
-Alcohol can also negatively impact your cognitive functions and make it difficult to focus.
-These issues commonly increase seniors’ fall risk.
+For instance, it can impact blood flow and cause cognitive deficits.
+Alcohol can also negatively impact your cognitive function and make it difficult to focus.
+These issues commonly increase senior fall risk.
 You should avoid smoking and alcohol if you want to keep yourself safe and healthy.

 16. Frequent Bathroom Trips